-Agents with a larger income $w_i$ have a lower marginal utility from first-period consumption, which gives them more incentive to buy insurance and to save: the direct impact of $w_i$ on both $a_i^$ and $s_i^$ is positive.
+Agents with a larger income w_i have a lower marginal utility from first-period consumption, which gives them more incentive to buy insurance and to save: the direct impact of w_i on both a_i^ and s_i^ is positive.
 The indirect impact then goes into the opposite direction (since more saving induces to buy less insurance, while buying more insurance induces to save less).
-We show in the Appendix that the direct effect is unambiguously larger than the indirect one for saving, so that $s_i^$ increases with $w_i$ .
-As for insurance, the sign of the aggregate impact of $w_i$ depends on how saving affects the differential of second-period (expected) marginal utility according to dependency status.
+We obtain that the direct effect is unambiguously larger than the indirect one for saving, so that s_i^ increases with w_i .
+As for insurance, the sign of the aggregate impact of w_i depends on how saving affects the differential of second-period (expected) marginal utility according to dependency status.
 If more saving increases expected marginal utility when dependent compared to when autonomous, then richer agents buy more insurance.
 They buy less insurance in the opposite case.

-The sign of the impact of family help (as measured by either f or $p_i$ ) on $a_i^$ and $s_i^$ is the same as on $\tau_i^$ and $s_i^$ as explained in Proposition 2, and the intuition is similar.
-By contrast, the channels through which a higher individual risk $\pi_i$ impacts the most-preferred amount of private insurance and saving differ totally from the case studied in Proposition 2.
-Observe that, when $a_i^ > 0$ and $s_i^ > 0$ , we have that $u'(s_i) = u'(c_i) = EH'i$ , so that putting more relative weight on the dependency state does not affect the expected marginal utility when old.
-At the same time, increasing $\pi_i$ decreases the return from private insurance and thus lowers consumption levels (and increases marginal utility) when dependent.
-This direct impact of increasing $\pi_i$ then increases the willingness both to insure privately and to save.
-On the other hand, indirect effects have the opposite sign: the increase in incentives to save tend to decrease the incentive to buy private &lt;sup>12In the special case where H(x) = u(x-z), we obtain that $da_i^/dw = 0$ .
+The sign of the impact of family help (as measured by either f_i or p_i) on the demand for saving and insurance is the same as in Proposition 2, and the intuition is similar.

+By contrast, the channels through which a higher dependency probability π_i impacts the most-preferred amount of private insurance and saving differ totally from the case studied in Proposition 2.
+Observe that, when $a_i^ > 0$ and $s_i^ > 0$, we have that $u'(s_i) = u'(c_i) = EH'i$, so that putting more relative weight on the dependency state does not affect the expected marginal utility when old.
+At the same time, increasing π_i decreases the return from private insurance and thus lowers consumption levels (and increases marginal utility) when dependent.
+This direct impact of increasing π_i then increases the willingness both to insure privately and to save.
+On the other hand, indirect effects have the opposite sign.
+We obtain that the direct effect is larger than the indirect one for private insurance, while the opposite holds for saving.
+Intuitively, a larger dependency probability increases the expected marginal utility when dependent, and leads the individual to reallocate his portfolio in favor of private insurance and against saving.